That Drug Expiration Date May Be More Myth Than Fact

 "The Agency does not have a position on the concept you have proposed," an official wrote back in an email.

-Whatever the solution, the drug industry will need to be spurred in order to change, says Hussain, the former FDA scientist.
+Whatever the solution, the drug industry will need to be spurred to change, says Hussain, the former FDA scientist.
 "The FDA will have to take the lead for a solution to emerge," he says.
 "We are throwing away products that are certainly stable, and we need to do something about it."

 ProPublica is a nonprofit newsroom based in New York.
-You can follow Marshall Allen on Twitter: @marshall_allen.
+You can follow Marshall Allen on Twitter: @marshall_allen

 Help ProPublica investigate wasted health care dollars: Experts say the United States might be squandering a quarter of the money spent on health care.
 That's an estimated $765 billion a year.
 Do you believe you've encountered this waste?
 Tell ProPublica.